Search

 Key features of Amazon Ads analytics.

-Campaign reportingIt delivers granular metrics—impressions, clicks, CTR, ACOS, ROAS, new-to-brand, viewability, reach, and off-Amazon conversion figures—across formats including Sponsored Products, Brands, Display, DSP, video and audio, enabling advertisers to evaluate performance comprehensively.
+Campaign reportingIt delivers granular metrics – impressions, clicks, CTR, ACoS, ROAS, new-to-brand, viewability, reach, and off-Amazon conversion figures – across formats including Sponsored Products, Brands, Display (unified workspace), DSP, video, and audio.
+In 2026, these reports also include AI-predicted conversion insights to help you anticipate future performance.

-Amazon Attribution Tracks how external channels (search, social, display, email, video) influence Amazon sales in real time and integrates seamlessly via API, streamlining measurement and even offering a 10% Brand Referral Bonus for qualifying sales.
+Amazon Attribution Tracks how external channels (search, social, display, email, video) influence Amazon sales in real time.
+It integrates seamlessly via API, and for qualifying sales, it still offers the brand referral bonus to incentivize off-Amazon traffic.

-Amazon Shopper PanelIt supplies anonymized opt-in purchase and shopping behavior across first-party panelists via receipt uploads and surveys, delivering broad consumer insight beyond Amazon.
+Amazon Shopper PanelSupplies anonymous, opt-in purchase and shopping behavior across first-party panelists via receipt uploads and surveys, delivering broad consumer insight into what shoppers buy outside of Amazon.

-Amazon Marketing CloudIt is a privacy-safe analytics “clean room” where advertisers can execute SQL-driven, cross-channel queries (including DSP, sponsored ads, audio/video), create custom multi-touch attribution models (first-, last-, blended-touch), and build bespoke audiences for activation.
+Amazon Marketing CloudThis is the "brain" of your 2026 strategy.
+A privacy-safe analytics “clean room” where you can execute SQL-driven, cross-channel queries.
+AMC now features "No-Code" templates and AI-powered audience discovery, allowing you to create custom multi-touch attribution models and build bespoke audiences for activation without needing a data scientist.

-Amazon Brand LiftIt is powered by opt-in panelists and ready within ~10 business days, measures brand awareness, favorability, ad recall, and intent with segmented reporting by demographics and frequency.
+Amazon Brand LiftPowered by opt-in panelists and ready within ~10 business days, it measures brand awareness, favorability, ad recall, and intent.
+In 2026, it is specifically optimized to measure the impact of interactive ad formats on Prime Video.

-Together, these linked tools let brands track real shopper behavior, measure multi-channel impact, run custom attribution models, and validate upper-funnel effects, all in a privacy-safe environment to improve ad performance and maximize ROI.
+Together, these linked tools let brands track real shopper behavior, measure multi-channel impact, run custom attribution models, and validate upper-funnel effects, all in a privacy-safe environment.

-Together, all of these features help brands see what is working, understand their audience better, and improve their advertising strategies for better RIO.
+Together, all of these features help brands see what is working, understand their audience better, and improve their advertising strategies for better ROI.

 Set up Amazon Ads tracking using server-side Google Tag Manager